 Three comprehensive 240 page eBooks, covering all the best reservoirs, lakes and streams in Tennessee.
 Detailed contour lake maps, stocking data, plus excellent fishing tips, locations and strategies written by local outdoors writers for each reservoir and numerous streams.
 These eBook Editions bring everything you love about the physical books to your phone, tablet, and computer.
 Take notes, print maps, and access your maps and information offline anytime, anywhere.
-You will also receive a future free download of the interactive eBook edition upon its release.

-A thorough, easy-to-use collection of accurate contour lake maps and up-to-date information to help you enjoy a successful day out on the water on one of Tennessee's excellent fisheries.
+A thorough, easy-to-use collection of accurate contour lake maps and information to help you enjoy a successful day out on the water on one of Tennessee's excellent fisheries.

 Of course, the heart of each book is the contour lake map.
 Maps have been drawn from a combination of the best sources available: United States Corps of Engineers, United States Geological Survey, Tennessee Valley Authority and aerial and satellite imagery.